Drea1989/Odie_robo_assistant/README.md

 #### face recognition

-DNN architecture based on Xception for face expression and recognition
+Xception DNN architecture with learning transfer for face expression and recognition

 MMI Facial Expression Database for training and Xception based architecture